zygotebuilder/zygotebuilder.github.io/README.md

 * storytelling
 * interface

-while still belonging to the larger Zygote universe.
+while still belonging to the larger Zygote Builder universe.

 The project is continuously evolving, so the architecture and individual experiments may change over time.